HomeSkillsSkills for StrategyAndrew PershMay 4, 20268 min read

 10 Claude Skills for Strategy Professionals

-Framework-grounded prompts that replace ad-hoc strategy work.
-They run inside Claude, are written in the language of management consulting, and are grounded in top-tier consulting methodology.
+Framework-grounded workflows that replace ad-hoc strategy work.
+They run inside Claude, use the language of management consulting, and apply the methods a strong strategy team uses to diagnose, choose, execute, and communicate.

 Independent and unaffiliated.
 The skills, prompts, and frameworks referenced on this page are not created by, endorsed by, or affiliated with any consulting or financial-services firm whose methods may be referenced here.
 They are built on publicly available frameworks and ways of working, and are inspired by how such approaches are used to tackle complex business problems.

-10 prompts.
-Each one takes a strategy question (diagnose where the business really is, find the growth barrier, prioritize a long initiative list, build the narrative for a partner review) and runs it through the same frameworks a senior associate would actually use: MECE, SCQA, the Pyramid Principle, Porter's Five Forces, jobs-to-be-done, theory of constraints, pre-mortems, war-gaming.
+Ten skills take a strategy question, such as diagnosing where the business really is, finding the growth barrier, prioritizing initiatives, or building a partner-review narrative, and run it through proven methods including MECE, SCQA, the Pyramid Principle, Porter's Five Forces, jobs-to-be-done, theory of constraints, pre-mortems, and war-gaming.

-These work as Claude skills for consulting teams just as well as for in-house strategy groups.
-If you advise clients for a living, our consultant's guide to Claude walks through how to fit them into engagement work.
+These work for consulting teams as well as in-house strategy groups.
+Our consultant's guide to Claude explains how to fit them into engagement work.

 Diagnosis